-Of course, duh, we all know we need to stay close to customers.
-But we’re in a weird “three little bears time.”
-Are we reaching out too much?
+Of course, duh, we know we need to stay close to customers.
+However, are we reaching out too much?
 Too little?
-How do we figure out what is “just right?”
+How do we figure out what is just right?

-If you have Customer Satisfaction (CSAT) measures, but stopped during the pandemic, find a way to keep doing it.
+If you stopped Customer Satisfaction (CSAT) measures during the pandemic, find a way to restart these processes.

 Implement customer surveys

-You can do a free Net Promoter Score (NPS) with Survey Monkey asking three questions:
+You can do a free Net Promoter Score (NPS) with a survey provider asking three questions:

 1. How likely are you to recommend us?
 2. What can we do better?
 3. What do we do well?

 Do this immediately with new customers, when you are most at risk of losing them due to “buyer’s remorse”, and at least once a year.
 Then before you know it, you’ll have quantitative data on how you’re performing over time versus “gee, I think we’re doing ok.”
 (FYI, NPS, is a proven research method that predicts customer loyalty and future buying behavior)

 Keep a pulse on customer sentiment

 No matter what role you play in a company, customer sentiment should always be top of mind.
 Encourage employees to connect with customers even if they aren’t client-facing.
 Everyone can learn from customers and become a better vendor for them.
 In my W2 employment days, I required my staff to call customers.
 They hated it, because they were nervous about receiving negative feedback.
 I bet dollars to donuts, that accounting staff calling their counterparts at customers will hear entirely different information that the sales team receives.
 Below is a simple question to start a conversation with customers:

 “Hey, Aliyah, you’ve been an XYZ customer for a really long time.
 How have we been doing lately?”